Sam-Kikoma/Practice-projects/Progress Steps/Readme.md

-<p>Progress steps guide a user through a task with multiple sequential steps toward the completion of a linear process.</p>
+<h3>Progress steps guide a user through a task with multiple sequential steps toward the completion of a linear process.</h3>